Aether Theory and Observations

 corridor, around the earth, at the speed of light.
 Therefore they may be

 detected almost simultaneously.
-The distance from
+The distance from California

-The amplifier may play a role in the detection process, beyond simple amplification, like the other sensors have
+detection process, beyond simple amplification, like the other sensors have

 normally not matching at both of our locations, though wave shapes do match sometimes.